sigoden/apitest/README.md

 # Apitest

-Apitest is a declartive api testing tool.
+Apitest is a declarative api testing tool.

 Read this in other languages: [中文](./README.zh-CN.md)